codrut-topliceanu/TastyTrails/README.md

 * More Compose Animations.
 Or [Lottie animations](http://airbnb.io/lottie/#/community-showcase).
 * Show more info for each recipe card in the results list (cooking time, diets, cuisine, etc).
 * An "Advanced Search" that can take advantage of the large array of search options the API has available.
 * Paging3 to lazy load more results.
+(Though spoonacular's free plan is a bit restrictive)
 * Auto-complete search options.
+* Integration testing.